Geoff Stephens: Career

 With John Carter, Stephens wrote "Semi-Detached Suburban Mr. James" for Manfred Mann and, with Les Reed, "There's a Kind of Hush" for The New Vaudeville Band.
-A year later, a cover version of "There's a Kind of Hush" was a hit for Herman's Hermits, and it was also later a hit for The Carpenters.
+A year later, a cover version of "There's a Kind of Hush" was a hit for Herman's Hermits and also later a hit for The Carpenters, who also named an album a A Kind of Hush.
 Over the next few years he wrote, or co-wrote, hits for The Hollies ("Sorry Suzanne"), Ken Dodd ("Tears Won't Wash Away These Heartaches"), Cliff Richard ("Goodbye Sam, Hello Samantha"), Tom Jones ("Daughter of Darkness"), Mary Hopkin ("Knock, Knock Who's There?" - the 1970 UK entry in the Eurovision Song Contest), Scott Walker ("Lights of Cincinnati"), and Dana ("It's Gonna Be a Cold Cold Christmas").

 In 1972, his joint composition with Peter Callander of "Daddy Don't You Walk So Fast", was recorded by Wayne Newton.
 It sold over one million copies, and was awarded a gold disc by the R.I.A.A. in July 1972.
 It was also recorded by Tony Christie.
 Other hits that followed included "You Won't Find Another Fool Like Me" by The New Seekers, which won the Ivor Novello Award in 1974, The Drifters' "Like Sister And Brother", Hot Chocolate's "I'll Put You Together Again", Sue and Sunny and Carol Douglas's "Doctor's Orders", Crystal Gayle's "It's Like We Never Said Goodbye", and, most successfully of all, the UK 1977 number one hit for David Soul, "Silver Lady".

 In 1983, Stephens and Don Black composed the songs for the West End musical Dear Anyone, followed a year later by The Magic Castle with Les Reed.
 He has also been awarded the Gold Badge of Merit by the British Academy of Songwriters, Composers and Authors in 1995, and the Jimmy Kennedy Ivor Novello Award for Services to British Songwriting in 2000.
 This was followed by the 'revuesical' album Off the Wall.